-This fact is even truer with the advent of the Internet and the third industrial revolution, called the digital revolution (Devaraj, Krajewski and Wei, 2007).
-Advanced manufacturing technologies strongly rely on various ICT technologies to achieve higher productivity, higher quality and lower production costs.
-Such an effect is especially focused on processes of manufacturing automation, and of information systems (Anaya, Dulaimi, and Abdallah, 2015; Tian, Yin and Taylor, 2002).
+This fact is even truer with the advent of the internet and the third industrial revolution, called the digital revolution (Devaraj et al., 2007).
+Advanced manufacturing technologies strongly rely on various ICT technologies to achieve higher productivity. higher quality and lower production costs.
+Such an effect is especially focussed on processes of manufacturing automation, and of information systems (Anaya et al., 2015; Tian et al., 2002).

-Indeed, the advent of Internet-based technologies has led to the emergence of new manufacturing philosophies and new forms of organization, such as virtual organizations, remote manufacturing, computer-integrated manufacturing systems, and Internet-based manufacturing, i.e. wireless milling machines, coordinated measuring machines, networked sensor arrays and surveillance systems (Bi et al., 2008; Dewan, Bing and Seidman, 2000; Pratt, Sriram and Wozny, 1997).
+Indeed, the advent of internet-based technologies has led to the emergence of new manufacturing philosophies and new forms of organization, such as virtual organizations, remote manufacturing, computer-integrated manufacturing systems and internet-based manufacturing, i.e. wireless milling machines, coordinated measuring machines, networked sensor arrays and surveillance systems (Bi et al., 2008; Dewan et al., 2000; Pratt et al., 1997).
 For example, "design anywhere, manufacture anywhere" is a new approach to production which shares design and manufacturing data across multiple platforms and infrastructures (Kellmereit and Obodovski, 2013; Manenti, 2011).
-Recent studies have confirmed such trends, indicating that the future of manufacturing firms will be mostly information-oriented and knowledge-driven, leading to a much more flexible and an abudance of automated operations systems (Davenport and Short, 2003; Li et al., 2010).
-Any manufacturing technology thus will need to be integrated in a network system and to work in "distributed environments", i.e. environments populated by interconnected physical items and virtual systems able to perform integrated tasks, regardless of the physical location of specific machineries, devices or processes, dealing with different databases or information acquired externally (DaCosta, 2013; Kehoe and Boughton, 2001).
-The benefits of Internet-based solutions within manufacturing environments are recognized, especially in terms of scalability with the demand and of flexibility in deploying and customizing solutions (Dewan et al., 2000).
+Recent studies have confirmed such trends, indicating that the future of manufacturing firms will be mostly information oriented and knowledge driven, leading to a much more flexible and an abudance of automated operations systems (Davenport and Short, 2003; Li et al., 2010).
+Any manufacturing technology thus will need to be integrated in a network system and to work in "distributed environments," i.e. environments populated by interconnected physical items and virtual systems able to perform integrated tasks, regardless of the physical location of specific machineries, devices or processes, dealing with different databases or information acquired externally (DaCosta, 2013; Kehoe and Boughton, 2001).
+The benefits of internet-based solutions within manufacturing environments are recognized, especially in terms of scalability with the demand and of flexibility in deploying and customizing solutions (Dewan et al., 2000).

 Cloud-based design and manufacturing provides a good example of these benefits.
-It refers to a service-oriented, networked, product development model in which service consumers are able to configure products or services and reconfigure manufacturing systems (Devaraj and Kohli, 2003).
+It refers to a service oriented, networked, product development model in which service consumers are able to configure products or services and reconfigure manufacturing systems (Devaraj and Kohli, 2003).

-In detail, "Cloud-Based Manufacturing (CBM) refers to a networked manufacturing model that exploits on-demand access to a shared collection of diversified and distributed manufacturing resources to form temporary, reconfigurable production lines which enhance efficiency, reduce product lifecycle costs, and allow for optimal resource allocation in response to variable-demand customer generated tasking" (Wu et al., 2015; p.
+In detail, "Cloud-Based Manufacturing (CBM) refers to a networked manufacturing model that exploits on-demand access to a shared collection of diversified and distributed manufacturing resources to form temporary, reconfigurable production lines which enhance efficiency, reduce product lifecycle costs, and allow for optimal resource allocation in response to variable-demand customer generated tasking" (Wu et al., 2015, p.
 2).
 Thus, this technology may permit the improvement of operational efficiency by boosting the interaction in business-to-business (B2B) relationships, such as manufacturer-to-wholesaler or wholesaler-to-retailer.
 Such solutions may reveal promptly a lack of stock regarding a particular item hastening the process of re-ordering.
 Consequently, this environment provides a structured way to orderly and efficiently store, integrate, manage and control both data and process from manufacturing to distribution (Yusuf et al., 2004).
-Therefore, Internet-based technology by supporting B2B integration, in turn affects the operating performance in terms of cost-cutting, quality, flexibility, and delivery performance (Devaraj and Kohli, 2003).
+Therefore, internet-based technology by supporting B2B integration, in turn affects the operating performance in terms of cost-cutting, quality, flexibility and delivery performance (Devaraj and Kohli, 2003).

-2.1 Internet of Things
+2.1 IoT